 The experimental procedure for a given network $G = (V,E)$ is as follows.
 First, we select the evader $\vs$ uniformly at random from the top $10\%$ of nodes according to degree ranking, provided that its degree is at least $10$.
-Then, we spread the diffusion starting from $\vs$ to obtain the set of infected nodes $\II$.
+We imposed this restriction because some of our heuristics remove edges that are incident to the evader, implying that the evader needs to have enough edges to actually execute these heuristics.
+Besides, the spreaders of fake news tend to be well connected~\cite{bovet2019influence}.
+After the evader is selected, we spread the diffusion starting from $\vs$ to obtain the set of infected nodes $\II$.
 In our simulations, we use the SI model with the probability of diffusion being $p=0.15$ and the number of rounds being $T=5$.
 We then perform the hiding process using different heuristics, recording the position of $\vs$ in the rankings generated by each source detection algorithm after each step of the hiding process.

 The majority of the source detection algorithms considered in our experiments disregard the nodes that are not infected.
-Hence, when choosing the bots' contacts, it makes sense for the evader to consider only infected supporters.
+Hence, when choosing the confederate's contacts, it makes sense for the evader to consider only infected supporters.
 In our simulations, we assume that all infected nodes other than the evader are supporters.
 Furthermore, we assume that the evader can only remove edges that they are part of and only add edges between themselves and their neighbors' neighbors.